BlueSeaDream/Paper-Summary/Detection Networks.md

 An evaluation of our proposed RoIAlign layer is shown in Table 2c.
 For this experiment we use the ResNet-50-C4 backbone, which has stride 16.
 RoIAlign improves AP by about 3 points over RoIPool, with much of the gain coming at high IoU (AP75).
 RoIAlign is insensitive to max/average pool; we use average in the rest of the paper.

-## Resnet
-- In the paper, He et al. use bottleneck architecture for each the residual block.
-It means that the residual block consists of 3 layers in this order: 1x1 convolution - 3x3 convolution - 1x1 convolution.
-The first and the last convolution is the bottleneck.
-It mostly just for practical consideration, as the first 1x1 convolution is being used to reduce the dimensionality, and the last 1x1 convolution is to restore it.
-So, the same network is now become 50 layers.